 Shade and Illuminate,

-Makeup minimalists will love Make Up For Ever's sleek new Artist Face Colors palette.
+Makeup minimalists will love Make Up For Ever's sleek Artist Face Colors palette.
 Read: You pick the colors, then pop 'em into the palette to create one, easy-to-tote compact.

 Make Up For Ever